Skip to content

 NMIN’s mission: to develop novel therapeutics to cure high-burden human diseases and new diagnostics to detect disease more precisely; to commercialize these products to bring health and economic benefits to Canadians; and to train the skilled workforce required by the growing nanomedicines industry

-The NanoMedicines Innovation Network (NMIN) is advancing “smart” medicines to cure disease by delivering small molecule drugs more specifically to disease sites and enabling the clinical use of gene therapies.
+The NanoMedicines Innovation Network (NMIN) advanced “smart” medicines to cure disease by delivering small molecule drugs more specifically to disease sites and enabling the clinical use of gene therapies.

-NMIN invests in projects aimed at developing new therapeutics and diagnostics.
-Particular efforts are made to conduct projects partnered with industry to ensure market impact.
+NMIN invested in projects aimed at developing new therapeutics and diagnostics.
+Particular efforts were made to conduct projects partnered with industry to ensure market impact.

-NMIN is funded by the Government of Canada through the Networks of Centres of Excellence (NCE) Program.
+From April 2019 to July 2024, NMIN was funded by the Government of Canada through the Networks of Centres of Excellence (NCE) Program.

 Equity, Diversity, and Inclusion (EDI) Commitment

-NMIN is committed to recognizing and reducing systemic barriers and mitigating biases of all kinds to develop an inclusive network of nanomedicine and nanomedicine-related experts from across disciplines and sectors.
+NMIN was committed to recognizing and reducing systemic barriers and mitigating biases of all kinds to develop an inclusive network of nanomedicine and nanomedicine-related experts from across disciplines and sectors.

-By integrating equity, diversity and inclusion into every process of the Network, this will exponentially strengthen the nanomedicines research and innovation community and the quality, relevance and impact of its research.
+By integrating equity, diversity and inclusion into every process of the Network, this exponentially strengthened the nanomedicines research and innovation community and the quality, relevance and impact of its research.

 NMIN’s EDI Framework